A Ballade

 The fake war did not alarm us.

-I lounged outside in the Texas sun
+I lounged outside in the

 In my Grateful Dead pajamas.